Data set structure

 In addition, we have a button DATA VIEWER that allows to explore the data set as Datxplore.

 Description of column-types

 The first line of the data set must be a header line, defining the names of the columns.
 The columns names are completely free.
-In the MonolixSuite applications, when defining the data, the user will be asked to assign each column to a column-type.
+In the MonolixSuite applications, when defining the data, the user will be asked to assign each column to a column-type (see here for an example of this step).
 The column type will indicate to the application how to interpret the information in that column.
 The available column types are given below:

 Column-types used for all types of lines: